Alex-ABPerson/ABParser/README.md

 ## Usage & Development

-All information about ABParser is primilarly documented on the **ABSoftware Docs**, please look at that at: http://absoftware.abworld.ml/docs/abparser
+All information about ABParser is primilarly documented on the **ABSoftware Docs**, please look at that at: https://abworld.ml/docs/abparser

-Here is a brief summary of the information there:
+Here is some extra information about compiling the project itself:

 ## Implementation